mnsekula/scSFMnet/README.md

 ## Getting Started
 The package vignette demonstrates how to use the **scSFMnet** package to perform a differential network analysis.
 This vignette can be viewed online [here](http://htmlpreview.github.io/?https://github.com/mnsekula/scSFMnet/blob/master/scSFMnet.html).

+The code to generate simulated data from the *Single-cell Differential Network Analysis with Sparse Bayesian Factor Models* manuscript can be accessed  [here](http://htmlpreview.github.io/?https://github.com/mnsekula/scSFMnet/blob/master/scSFMnet-Simulation.html).